-Table 96: Address Table Commands
+Table 89: Address Table Commands

-Command Function Mode mac-address-table aging-time Sets the aging time of the address table GC mac-address-table static Maps a static address to a port in a VLAN GC clear mac-address-table dynamic Removes any learned entries from the forwarding database PE show mac-address-table Displays entries in the bridge-forwarding database PE show mac-address-table aging-time Shows the aging time for the address table PE show mac-address-table count Shows the number of MAC addresses used and the number of available MAC addresses PE mac-address-table This command sets the aging time for entries in the address table.
+Command Function Mode mac-address-table aging-time Sets the aging time of the address table GC mac-address-table hash-lookup-depth Sets the hash lookup depth of MAC address table GC mac-address-table static Maps a static address to a port in a VLAN GC clear mac-address-table dynamic Removes any learned entries from the forwarding database PE show mac-address-table Displays entries in the bridge-forwarding database PE show mac-address-table aging-time Shows the aging time for the address table PE show mac-address-table count Shows the number of MAC addresses used and the number of available MAC addresses PE show mac-address-table hash-lookup-depth Shows the hash lookup depth of MAC address table PE mac-address-table This command sets the aging time for entries in the address table.
 Use the no form aging-time to restore the default aging time.